 1. Optimize for Mobile

+Another factor is page load speed.
 Busy customers want to browse and buy quickly, so it’s important for each page in your store to load quickly.
-If it takes longer than three seconds, you risk customers moving on to another merchant to make their purchases.
-Category and product menus should be easy to navigate (even on a small screen), and your mobile checkout process should be easy and secure.
+If it takes longer than three seconds, you risk customers moving on to another business to make their purchases.
+Specifically, make sure category and product menus are easy to navigate and provide an experience similar to or better than on your website.

 2. Secure Websites and Apps